 Insider Tip: Viome tests do not detect food sensitivities or allergies.
 If you have these, you should not consume foods containing diagnosed or suspected food intolerances, even if your results suggest incorporating them into your diet.

-The Gut Intelligence Test [$89 with discount code INNERBODY] focuses strictly on your gut microbiome.
+The Gut Intelligence Test [$139 with discount code INNERBODY] focuses strictly on your gut microbiome.
 It’s the most comparable to other microbiome tests offered by competitors.
 From a stool sample that you collect at home, Viome can tell you about the health of your microbiome and how you can improve it.
-They generate a report that shows you the activities of the microorganisms living in your gut, including factors such as:
+It generates a report that shows you the activities of the microorganisms living in your gut, including factors such as:

 Viome’s microbiome examination is more thorough than those that some competitors offer.
 You’ll often find a microbiome test that only looks at bacterial populations, ignoring other microorganisms whose presence plays a vital role in overall gut health.
 Viome’s test looks at:

-Results are both fascinating and actionable.
+The results are both fascinating and actionable.
 For instance, one of our testers discovered that — among other foods — bell peppers could be problematic in his diet.
-A couple of easy clicks within Viome’s interface revealed that his gut microbiome contained the pepper mild mottle virus, which studies show can cause gut inflammation.
+A couple of easy clicks within Viome’s interface revealed that his gut microbiome contained the pepper mild mottle virus, which studies show can cause gut inflammation.⁷

 If you think that one probiotic is as good as another, you might be surprised to find the tremendous diversity of probiotic strains available to consumers.
-Depending on the state of your gut microbiome and your specific needs and goals, one strain might be ideal for you, while another could have adverse effects.
+Depending on the state of your gut microbiome and your specific needs and goals, one strain might be an excellent choice for you, while another could have adverse effects.
 What’s worse, many probiotic manufacturers don’t list the strains they use, only providing you with a genus and species.
 Since different strains within a species can yield varying results, knowing exactly what you’re taking is crucial.

-Building on the value of their tests, Viome has introduced two subscription plans.
-The Precision Probiotics + Prebiotics plan [$50 with code INNERBODY] provides you with monthly supplies of a customized probiotic and prebiotic blend formulated in response to your test results.
+Building on the value of its tests, Viome has introduced two subscription plans.
+The Precision Probiotics + Prebiotics plan [$70 with code INNERBODY20] provides you with monthly supplies of a customized probiotic and prebiotic blend formulated in response to your test results.

-Viome will formulate a blend of probiotics + prebiotics specifically for the needs of your gut microbiome.
-They have a pool of over 200 possible bacterial strains and ingredients at their disposal to ensure a personalized mixture using your test results, data from clinical trials and laboratory research, and sophisticated AI that crunches all of this data together to produce the recommendations.
+Viome will formulate a blend of probiotics and prebiotics specifically for the needs of your gut microbiome.
+It has a pool of over 200 possible bacterial strains and ingredients at its disposal to ensure a personalized mixture using your test results, data from clinical trials and laboratory research, and sophisticated AI that crunches all of this data together to produce the recommendations.

 Integrating the data from this blood sample with the data from your stool sample yields various scores that give you a more complete picture of your health.